-The audited consolidated financial statement of Carmanah for the year ended December 31, 2014, and the report of the auditors thereon will be tabled at the Meeting.
-These audited consolidated financial statements form part of the 2014 Annual Report of Carmanah.
-The Annual Report will be available to download from the Company's website at http://carmanah.com/company/annual-general-meeting or available from the Company's Corporate Secretary.
+The audited consolidated financial statement of Carmanah for the year ended December 31, 2016, and the report of the auditors thereon will be tabled at the Meeting.
+These audited consolidated financial statements will be available to download from the Company's website at www.carmanah.com/company/annual-general-meeting or available from the Company's Corporate Secretary.